mongodb-partners/S3toAtlas/README.md

 ## MongoDB Atlas

-[MongoDB Atlas](https://www.mongodb.com/atlas) is an all purpose database having features like Document Model, Geo-spatial , Time-seires, hybrid deployment, multi cloud services.
-It evolved as "Developer Data Platform", intended to reduce the developers workload on development and management the database environment.
-It also provide a free tier to test out the application / database features.
+[MongoDB Atlas](https://www.mongodb.com/atlas) is an all-purpose database having features like Document Model, Geo-spatial, Time Series, hybrid deployment, and multi-cloud services.
+It evolved as a "Developer Data Platform", intended to reduce the developer's workload on the development and management the database environment.
+It also provides a free tier to test out the application/database features.

 ## AWS Glue Studio